aficiomaquinas/wp_chariot/README.md

 - Uses media directly from the production server
 - Is ready for development without having downloaded gigabytes of media files

+### Complete Automation

+This entire process could be automated in a single command thanks to the idempotence of the system.
+The `init` command allows setting up a complete development environment with a single click, saving valuable time and eliminating human errors in the configuration process.

+> 🔍 **Note**: The principle of idempotence is key in this flow.
+Even if a step fails or is interrupted, you can simply run the same command again and it will continue from where it left off, without unwanted side effects.

 #### 3. Development and Patches

 From here, you can: